Boeing in Africa

 Boeing has launched STEM for Sustainability education programs in Egypt, Morocco and Senegal to address climate change challenges head-on by empowering youth with the necessary skills and knowledge.
 Additionally, Boeing and Ethiopian Airlines developed a training course focused on aviation sustainability for the Ethiopian Aviation University.

-Since 2013, Boeing has invested more than $12 million in community partnerships with over 40 organizations in Africa.
+Over the last decade, Boeing has invested $14.5 million in community partnerships with over 40 organizations in Africa.
+More than 43,500 people have participated in Boeing’s educational programs across the continent over the last 5 years alone.
 These programs aim to drive systemic improvements in education and empower African youth, recognizing that nearly 60% of the continent’s population is under 25 years old.

 The initiatives across the continent focus on nurturing digital skills, workforce preparation, STEM education, entrepreneurship, social equity and women empowerment.